-For the past 32 years, Dr. Wilk has been an active physical therapist, researcher, and educator.
-Kevin is currently Associate Clinical Director for Champion Sports Medicine (a Physiotherapy Facility) in Birmingham, AL. Dr. Wilk is also the Vice-President of clinical research and education for Select Medical.
+Kevin Wilk has been a physical therapist, researcher and educator for over 39 years.
+Kevin is currently Associate Clinical Director and Co-Founder for Champion Sports Medicine (a Select Medical Facility) in Birmingham, AL. Dr. Wilk is also the Vice-President of clinical research and education for Select Medical.

 In addition, he is the Director of Rehabilitative Research at the American Sports Medicine Institute in Birmingham and is Adjunct Assistant Professor in the Physical Therapy Program at Marquette University in Milwaukee, WI.
-Kevin is also the Rehabilitation Consultant for the Tampa Bay Rays Baseball Team.
-Dr. Wilk received his physical therapy from Northwestern University Medical School in Chicago, IL and his DPT from Massachusetts General Hospital Institute of HealthCare Professions in Boston, MA.
+Dr Wilk received his physical therapy from Northwestern University Medical School in Chicago, IL, and his DPT from Massachusetts General Hospital Institute of HealthCare Professions in Boston, MA.

 Run Time: 2 Days (13 hours)